 Initially, Whatsapp got funding from Sequoia capital which invested around $8 million for over 15% shares. in February 2013, Sequoia again invested $50 million seeing the success of the app.

-There is a very interesting story connecting Sequoia and current owner of Whatsapp which is Facebook.
+There is a very interesting story connecting Sequoia and the current owner of Whatsapp which is Facebook.
 When in 2004, Zuckerberg was planning to give up on Facebook, he was searching for investors.
-Sequoia contact him but he did not show much interest because he was already linked with Sean Parker whose faced a big loss after Sequoia invested in one of his ideas.
-Zuckerberg though that it would not be liked much by Sean.
+Sequoia contacts him but he did not show much interest because he was already linked with Sean Parker whose faced a big loss after Sequoia invested in one of his ideas.
+Zuckerberg thought that it would not be liked much by Sean.
 Now that, Whatsapp is acquired by Facebook, Mark Zuckerberg has to pay $6.4 billion to Sequoia who were 40% stakeholders of the messenger WhatsApp.
-It dropped a lot of jaws when a small company with 50 employees was acquired in $19 billion.
-The founder of Facebook claimed that it is the only app which has a user base nearly equal to Facebook.
-About monetization of app, Zuckerberg said, “Once we get to being a service that has a billion, two billion, three billion people one day, there are many clear ways we can monetize”.
+It dropped a lot of jaws when a small company with 50 employees was acquired for $19 billion.
+The founder of Facebook claimed that it is the only app that has a user base nearly equal to Facebook.
+About monetization of an app, Zuckerberg said, “Once we get to being a service that has a billion, two billion, three billion people one day, there are many clear ways we can monetize”.

 What would be the Future of Whatsapp?

-A number of companies are seen to have partnership with Whatsapp to offer customer care to their clients.
-Strategic partnership can open the doors of monetization for the app.
+A number of companies are seen to have partnerships with Whatsapp to offer customer care to their clients.
+A strategic partnership can open the doors of monetization for the app.
 Facebook might consider including sponsored stories on Whatsapp like they do on Facebook itself and Instagram.
 If Whatsapp has survived so many years without adding Ads then it can survive very well in the future as well.
 If you are attracted to the facts and figures of the giant messenger Whatsapp then keep coming as we are planning to bring more feeds for you.